 - 1. At on-campus events (i.e. banquets, conferences, receptions, socials, etc.) that are open to the public, food and beverage must be catered through the campus dining contractor, Aramark. - 2.
 Catering for on-campus events (i.e. banquets, conferences, receptions, socials, etc.) must be provided by Aramark, the only catering service or vendor authorized to provide food at such events. - 3.
-The kitchen adjacent to the board room is to be used only for events occurring in the board room and/or president's office. - a.
-Scheduling the board room and adjacent kitchen is available via the Fine Arts Center.
-Event coordinators must let the Fine Arts Center staff know when to unlock and lock the board room and adjacent kitchen. - b.
-If a function planned for the Board room is not catered by Aramark, it is the event coordinator's responsibility to provide all necessary supplies, to remove food items, cleaning and leaving kitchen in proper order immediately after the event.
-(Items stored in the kitchen adjacent to the board room are not to be used for functions that are not associated with Aramark or the President's Office.) - c.
-It is the responsibility of the event sponsor to clean the board room and/or adjacent kitchen after usage.
-Persons using the dishwasher must empty it and put items away after usage. - 4.
 When preparing potentially unsafe foods, follow these guidelines.
 (Potentially unsafe foods include meat, poultry, fish or uncooked or partially cooked eggs, and foods that must be heated or refrigerated.
 It is advised that Aramark is used to prepare potentially unsafe food.) - a.
-Keep hamburger, chicken and other perishable food on ice until ready to cook.
+Keep hamburger, chicken and other perishable food on ice until ready to cook. - b.

-- b.
 Cook hamburgers to 155F/68C.
 To check the temperature, insert the thermometer probe for 15 seconds in the center of the burger at a 45 degree angle. - c.
 Cook poultry to 165F/74C.
-Place the thermometer in the thickest part of the meat for 15 seconds. - 5.
-These stipulations apply to food sold at campus fundraisers.
-The Assistant Director of Student Engagement must approve any exceptions. - a.
+Place the thermometer in the thickest part of the meat for 15 seconds. - 4.
+These stipulations apply to food sold at campus fundraisers. - a.
 Potentially unsafe foods are not to be sold at fundraisers. - b.
 Fundraisers are permitted only when the proceeds support charities, campus clubs and /or campus organizations. - c.
 No student or employee may schedule a fundraiser on campus for personal profit. - d.
 All food items sold at bake sales must be wrapped or pre-packaged. - e.
-A list of ingredients for all items sold must be made available if requested. - 6.
-It is the responsibility of the event coordinator(s) to ensure that all areas, tables, equipment, etc. are left in proper order after usage.
+A list of ingredients for all items sold must be made available if requested.

+5. It is the responsibility of the event coordinator(s) to ensure that all areas, tables, equipment, etc. are left in proper order after usage.